basnijholt/nijho.lt/content/post/mindroom/index.md

 - **Room memory** (`room_dev`): Project-specific knowledge tied to a room—architectural decisions, constraints, team conventions.
 - **Team memory**: Shared context when agents collaborate—joint decisions, consensus, shared insights.

-Memories are stored in ChromaDB and searched semantically.
+Memories are stored in [ChromaDB](https://www.trychroma.com/) and searched semantically.
 When you talk to your code agent on Tuesday in Matrix and then on Wednesday via the Slack bridge, it remembers everything.
 You don't have to re-explain yourself.

+The implementation uses [Mem0](https://mem0.ai/)'s `AsyncMemory` with configurable embedding providers ([OpenAI](https://platform.openai.com/docs/guides/embeddings), [Ollama](https://ollama.com/), or HuggingFace), so you can keep it fully local if privacy matters to you.

 <!-- TODO: Screenshot showing a conversation where the agent references something the
      user told it in a previous session or different room — demonstrating persistent